top of page

 Zïlon, dessins à l'encre, visages androygines, couples, musée du fier monde

-This exhibition, curated by France Cantin, allowed us to measure the scope of an exceptional career.
-Self-taught, deeply rooted in the alternative movements of the 1980s, Zïlon crossed the decades without ever bending to institutional frameworks.
-And yet, facing this retrospective, a question persists: how can an artist of such importance still be so poorly represented in Quebec's museum collections?
+This exhibition, curated by France Cantin, allowed us to measure the extent of an exceptional career.
+Self-taught, deeply rooted in the alternative movements of the 1980s, Zïlon has survived the decades without ever giving in to institutional frameworks.
+Yet, in the face of this retrospective, one question persists: how can an artist of such importance still be so poorly represented in Quebec's museum collections?

 Living with Zïlon, Four Works, Four States of the Face